AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/writing_a_test.md

-## Testing in Aztec.nr
+---
+title: Writing a Test
+---

 Individual functions can be tested much like [how 'regular Noir' functions can be tested](https://noir-lang.org/nargo/testing).

-But an Aztec.nr contract typically tracks state variables, so you'll likely need to write more complex tests in TypeScript, using Aztec.js
+But an Aztec.nr contract typically tracks state variables, so you'll likely need to write more complex tests in TypeScript, using Aztec.js.